douglasgreen/news/notes.md

 ## Entertainment
 Highlights celebrity news, movies, music, TV shows, computer games, and cultural events.
 Think film premieres, award shows, or the latest streaming platform hits.

+## Arts & Culture
+Covers areas of art and architecture not covered by entertainment or lifestyle.

 ## Sports & Games
 Reports on athletic events, scores, player trades, and sports-related controversies.
 Covers everything from local games to major leagues like the NFL, NBA, or FIFA tournaments.
 Also includes competitive games like chess.